 dr. clint heacock

 The Preacher's Forum seeks to assist people who are in the process of deconstructing their inherited beliefs about God, the church, and spirituality.
 To do this we need to think critically about what we think we know, and what we think we believe.
-I help listeners and readers to do this by applying critical thinking, and engaging with many different points of view, to help them further along in their journey of deconstruction and discovery.
+Listeners of the MindShift podcast, and readers of my posts, are enabled to do this by engaging with as many different points of view as possible--along this journey of deconstruction and discovery.